Genius2k21/11-Note-Taker/README.md

 [Note Taker App](https://notetaker2k21.herokuapp.com)

 ## Learning Points:
-* This app was a practice in writing the backend code only and then integrating it with provided front end code (index.html, notes.html, and custom jQuery)
+* This app was to demonstrate how to write backend code and integreate it with the given front end code (index.html, notes.html, and custom jQuery)
-* Practice setting up an Express server and in particular learning the importance of using the express.static() function to ensure proper delivery of local js/css files used by html files being delivered via .sendFile();
+* This app especially helped in seeting up an Express server and implement express.static function to ensure proper delivery of local js/css filed used by html files that are delivered using .sendFile();

 ## Code Snippets